OpenDSA/OpenDSA-stable/RST/en/Hashing/HashCSimple.rst

 The objection to primary clustering is that it leads to long probe sequences.

-.. avembed:: Exercises/Hashing/HashingLinearProbePRO.html ka
+.. avembed:: Exercises/Hashing/HashLinearPPRO.html ka

+.. odsascript:: AV/Hashing/linProbeCON1.js
-.. odsascript:: AV/Hashing/linProbeCON.js
+.. odsascript:: AV/Hashing/linProbeCON2.js